Converting and Importing Other CAD Format Files

 This dialog shows how many points and facets were created, and shows the size and origin read from the CAD file.
 There are then two choices for the size and position:

 Whichever option is chosen, the size and location of the object can be changed as desired later.
+The domain origin and size will be adjusted if necessary to enclose all objects.

 If the ' Object constrained by domain' tickbox on the General page is cleared before importing the CAD file or 'Object constrained by domain' is set to No on the dialog, the domain will not be resized if the object becomes bigger than the domain.